 At the Thirlby Clinic in Traverse City a diabetes interdisciplinary team, including a clinical pharmacist, offers one-on-one care that is helping patients improve their health and receive the best benefit from their medications – after six months, more than 40 percent of patients had better control of their diabetes.

 "The coordinated care and expanded services allow the doctors to track and monitor conditions so patients get the right care at the right time,” added McKenzie.
 “Patients are more likely to visit the medical home to receive treatment rather than heading to the emergency room or waiting until they become critical and need to be hospitalized.”

-Blue Cross and Blue Shield companies across the country are committed to helping people become partners in their own healthcare by connecting them with physicians whose focus is on prevention and health and by giving doctors the tools they need to be successful in transforming their practices to become more patient-orientated with evidence-based care.
-Across all 36 independent, community-based and locally operated companies, more than 70 percent of Blue Cross Blue Shield members – over 74 million individuals – have access to more than 379,000 patient-focused, value-based care providers.
+Blue Cross and Blue Shield companies across the country are committed to helping people become partners in their own health care by connecting them with physicians whose focus is on prevention and health and by giving doctors the tools they need to be successful in transforming their practices to become more patient-orientated with evidence-based care.
+Across all 34 independent, community-based and locally operated companies, more than 70 percent of Blue Cross Blue Shield members – over 74 million individuals – have access to more than 379,000 patient-focused, value-based care providers.